 Prior Park Landscape Garden is full of fun things to do as a family.
 The natural play area is a great place for children to let off some steam by climbing a tree, building a den or looking for creepy crawlies.

-Guided walks run from February to October on Tuesdays and Thursdays, starting at 11.30am from visitor reception (Ralph Allen Drive).
+Guided walks run from February–October on Tuesdays and Thursdays, starting at 11:30am from visitor reception (Ralph Allen Drive).

-Things will be different at Prior Park in 2019, as the garden undergoes an exciting, yet crucial, restoration project on its 18th-century dams.
+Things are different at Prior Park in 2019, as the garden undergoes an exciting, yet crucial, restoration project on its eighteenth-century dams.